Restricted Purpose/Cross-Provincial Practice

 The following documents will assist you in deciding if a Restricted Purpose – Cross-Provincial Practice Certificate of Practice is appropriate for you:

-To apply for Cross-Provincial Practice, please review the CASLPM Application Checklist – Restricted Purpose – Cross-Provincial Practice.
-Please direct all inquiries to the CASLPM Deputy Registrar, Sukhmeet (Suki) at: programs@caslpm.ca
+To apply for Cross-Provincial Practice, please review the Cross Provincial Practice Application Checklist.
+Please direct all inquiries to the CASLPM Deputy Registrar, Suki Kaur Alix at: programs@caslpm.ca